This article has been checked for horticultural accuracy by Oliver Parsons.

 How to grow tomatoes – harvesting cherry tomatoes

 Leave tomatoes on the plants so they can ripen naturally, which greatly improves the flavour.
-Towards the end of the season, prune off the older leaves to let in more light and prevent grey mould fungus taking hold.
-If the weather turns cold, pick the trusses to ripen indoors.
+Towards the end of the season, prune off the older leaves to let in more light and prevent grey mould fungus taking hold, this will also help to ripen tomatoes that are still green.
+When the weather turns cold, pick any remaining trusses to ripen indoors.

 Storing tomatoes